 If You Are In Trouble

 If you or someone you love has been accused of shoplifting in Indiana County, let your next phone call be to an experienced attorney.
-At the SMA Law Group, we are asking you not to speak with law enforcement or prosecutors before speaking to us.
+At SMT Legal, we are asking you not to speak with law enforcement or prosecutors before speaking to us.